-- (1) The head of an academic unit appoints a study programme administrator by his or her order who compiles the preliminary project of the study programme in cooperation with the head of study area and the members of teaching staff teaching on the study programme. - (2) The preliminary study programme project includes: - 1) The name, general purpose and learning outcomes of the study programme, and a short description, with justification of the necessity; - 2) An overview of study programmes with similar learning outcomes in Estonia and elsewhere in the world and a comparison of their similarities and differences with respect to the study programme project; - 3) Positioning of the study programme in the university to avoid overlapping; - 4) An analysis of the resources required for conducting study (including a description of the members of teaching staff with relevant qualification, learning materials, infrastructure and finances); - 5) In the case of a cross-unit study programme, agreement of the participating academic units. - (3) The preliminary study programme project is presented to the Vice-Rector of the study field appointed by the Rector no later than 16 months (in March) prior to the planned admission.
-The Vice-Rector either approves or rejects the preliminary project.
-The doctoral study programme project is either approved or rejected by the Vice-Rector responsible for doctoral study appointed by the Rector.
-[Amended 13.03.2017] - (4) Based on a suitable and approved preliminary application, the academic unit(s) shall compile an application for opening the study programme, which includes: - 1) The project of the study programme, which is the study programme in the Study Information System together with course descriptions in Estonian and English; - 2) Annexes of the study programme. - (5) The annexes of the study programme include the following documents: - 1) A justification for the need of opening the study programme (including a list of interested parties who have been consulted regarding the opening of the study programme and their opinions; compliance of the study programme with the university objectives); - 2) A comparative analysis of the content of the study programme with regard to similar study programmes at foreign universities and other Estonian universities; - 3) An overview of how the study programme is positioned within the university; - 4) A description of the learning outcomes of the study programme and comparison of the courses and methods used to create the preconditions for achieving the learning outcomes as described by the Standard of Higher Education (see the comparative table of the self-analysis form available on the Intranet); - 5) A description of the qualifications and workload, including the level of research and professional competence related to the field of study, of the members of the teaching staff conducting the study programme (the responsible member of the teaching staff in the course description);
+- (1) The head of an academic unit appoints a study programme administrator by his or her order who compiles the preliminary project of the study programme in cooperation with the head of study area and the members of teaching staff teaching on the study programme. - (2) The preliminary study programme project includes: - 1) The name, general purpose and learning outcomes of the study programme, and a short description, with justification of the necessity; - 2) An overview of study programmes with similar learning outcomes in Estonia and elsewhere in the world and a comparison of their similarities and differences with respect to the study programme project; - 3) Positioning of the study programme in the university to avoid overlapping; - 4) An analysis of the resources required for conducting study (including a description of the members of teaching staff with relevant qualification, learning materials, infrastructure and finances); - 5) In the case of a cross-unit study programme, agreement of the participating academic units. - (3) The preliminary study programme project is presented to the member of the Rectorate managing academic affairs, appointed by the Rector, no later than 16 months (in March) prior to the planned admission.
+The member of the Rectorate managing academic affairs shall either approve or reject the preliminary project.
+The doctoral study programme project shall either be approved or rejected by the member of the Rectorate responsible for doctoral studies, appointed by the Rector.
+[Amended 30.01.2023] - (4) Based on a suitable and approved preliminary application, the academic unit(s) shall compile an application for opening the study programme, which includes: - 1) The project of the study programme, which is the study programme in the Study Information System together with course descriptions in Estonian and English; - 2) Annexes of the study programme. - (5) The annexes of the study programme include the following documents: - 1) A justification for the need of opening the study programme (including a list of interested parties who have been consulted regarding the opening of the study programme and their opinions; compliance of the study programme with the university objectives); - 2) A comparative analysis of the content of the study programme with regard to similar study programmes at foreign universities and other Estonian universities; - 3) An overview of how the study programme is positioned within the university; - 4) A description of the learning outcomes of the study programme and comparison of the courses and methods used to create the preconditions for achieving the learning outcomes as described by the Standard of Higher Education (see the comparative table of the self-analysis form available on the Intranet); - 5) A description of the qualifications and workload, including the level of research and professional competence related to the field of study, of the members of the teaching staff conducting the study programme (the responsible member of the teaching staff in the course description);